debiai/docs/documentation/dataInsertion/README.md

 ### Data

-The data you want to analyse with DebiAI will need to respect a specific format.
+The data you want to analyze with DebiAI will need to respect a specific format.

 - **CSV like format**